somleng/sms-gateway/README.md

 docker pull somleng/sms-gateway
 ```

-### Downloading the binary
+### Downloading a pre-built binary

 Download the [latest release](https://github.com/somleng/sms-gateway/releases) for your operating system.
-Note that currently we only support Linux.
+Note that currently we only have pre-built binaries for Linux.

 ## Building from source

-This will build a new single executable applications binary for your OS.
+This will build a new single executable application binary for your OS.

 ```sh
 npm run dist